-LINCOLN UNIVERSITY BRANCHNovember 2016
+LINCOLN UNIVERSITY BRANCH – November 2016

 Changing Role Profile

 All academic staff will have received an email which referred to the possibility of your Head of School contacting you recently to outline the current process open to staff who wish to express an interest in transferring their academic role profile.
 Some staff may also have been given a form regarding the process of transferring.
 This issue was raised in the most recent branch committee meeting and the branch are in the process of addressing this issue.
 At the moment if you have any individual concerns on this, please contact your department rep. or the branch administrator AYeadon@lincoln.ac.uk

 Putting your lecture notes on Blackboard